 The University has an annual fixed allocation and can make a CoS application at any time.
 All necessary documents pertaining to sponsorship should be sent to HR to ensure that a timely application can be made.

 The Skilled Worker CoS application form, which must be fully completed and submitted to Human Resources, lays out the required information and documentation that will allow the University to demonstrate to the Home Office that the requirements of sponsorship have been met.
 Incomplete application forms will be rejected and returned, this will delay the sponsorship process.

 Once Human Resources are satisfied all the Home Office requirements have been met, a Skilled Worker Certificate of Sponsorship (CoS) will be issued in line with the contract of employment.
 The Skilled Worker CoS can be issued for either up to 3 years or up to 5 years in the first instance.

-During sponsorship it is important that changes to a Skilled Worker visa holders employment is reported to Human Resources.
+During sponsorship it is important that any changes to a Skilled Worker visa holders employment is reported to Human Resources.

 There are costs associated with sponsoring any individual which are payable by the hiring department.

 - Each Certificate of Sponsorship will cost £199.

 - The Immigration Skills Charge (ISC) is payable for some positions.
 The cost will be:

 - £364 for any stated period of employment up to 12 months, plus

 - £182 for each subsequent 6-month period stated on the CoS